DataDog/hiring-engineers/answers.md

 api.Timeboard.create(title=title, description=description, graphs=graphs, template_variables=template_variables, read_only=read_only)
 ```

+To see whether or not the timeboard has been created, a check in the [Dashboard list](https://app.datadoghq.com/dash/list) has to be done.
 ![Timeboard manually created](/Screens/Answer4.png)

-Once this is created, access the Dashboard from your Dashboard List in the UI:

 * Set the Timeboard's timeframe to the past 5 minutes

+To set the Timeboard's timeframe to the last 5 minutes, a focus need to be done with the mouse.
+By selecting the timeframe desired.
+As follows :
 ![Timeframe_To_5_Miutes](/Screens/Answer5.png)
 * Take a snapshot of this graph and use the @ notation to send it to yourself.

+Once, the timeframe is selected, beyond the timeboard, there is a field.
+Just start write with the character `@`.
 ![Use of @ notation](/Screens/Answer6.png)
 * **Bonus Question**: What is the Anomaly graph displaying?

 Anamoly graph is based on an algorithm that used usual data.
 When the data seem to be odd compared the usual value, a alert is raised.
 It has to be used for metrics that can not be monitored with threshold.
+For more [information](https://docs.datadoghq.com/guides/anomalies/).

+The metrics have been created and vizualized.
+One of the benefit of Datadog is that data can be monitored and some user can be notify e-mails.
+The next chapter will describe how to deal with that.

 ## Monitoring Data